 Evolutions: James’s Magikarp evolves into a Gyarados, but he loses it just as soon as it does.

-Plot Synopsis: As a funeral is given in their memory after the sinking of the St. Anne, Ash, Misty, Brock and Team Rocket are trapped aboard the ship as it plunges into the depths of the sea.
-While everyone is okay after the sinking, they must still find a way back to dry land through a ship that is quickly filling with water and is upside down, teetering on a rock in the middle of an abyss.
+Plot: As a funeral is given in their memory after the sinking of the St. Anne, Ash, Misty, Brock and Team Rocket find themselves trapped aboard the ship as it plunges into the depths of the sea.
+While everyone is okay after the sinking, they must still find a way back to dry land through a ship that is quickly filling with water, is upside down, and teetering on a rock in the middle of an abyss.

 Back with Ash and the others, they reach the staircase and the waters that are flooding into the ship.
 Ash wants to try to dive into the water to make it to the deck, but the dangers of encountering a dead end, no pun intended, are very real, so Misty sends out her Goldeen to search for a clear pathway.